-‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return And Victor Sues Nick!
+‘The Young And The Restless’ Spoilers For Monday, June 4: Summer’s Shocking Return, And Victor Sues Nick!

 With that tidbit in mind, Nikki confronts Victor.
 His response is something she never dreamed she’d hear.
 Christian is not Nick’s biological son — he’s Adam’s.
 Big surprise, Victor plans to sue for custody of Christian because Nick wants to keep the little boy away from Victor.

-Tune in to watch The Young and the Restless on CBS or POP on Monday to see how everything goes down.
+Tune in to watch The Young and the Restless on CBS on Monday to see how everything goes down.